MyTooliT/Protocol/Protocol.md

 ### Addressing

-A network consists of two or more subscribers and each subscriber owns a unique number (1 – 30; 0= Broadcast with ACK and 31=Broadcast without ACK) called address.
-The address targets a specific subscriber (or all).
-Note that the send number is important to acknowledge.
+A network consists of two or more subscribers and each subscriber use a unique number (1 – 30; 0 = Broadcast with ACK; 31 = Broadcast without ACK) called address.
+The address targets a specific subscriber (or all subscribers).
+Note that the send number is important for the acknowledgement.

-Furthermore, the addressing scheme yields to an end-to-end management of the communication state i.e. the internal states of elements inside the end-to-end subscribers does not influence the logical communication state.
+This addressing scheme yields an end-to-end management of the communication state i.e. the internal states of elements inside the end-to-end subscribers do not influence the logical communication state.
 Thus, only a single channel must be supported for a MyTooliT information exchange i.e. an incoming message that does not address the subscriber is discarded or forwarded.
-Thus, the MyTooliT commands transmits via other communication protocols like BlueTooth.
-Note that the simultaneously transport via CAN20 may not possible due to replicating the send and receiver (and the command) at the data link layer.
+This means the MyTooliT commands can be used over other communication protocols like Bluetooth.
+Note that the simultaneous transport via CAN 2.0 may not possible due to the replication of the sender and receiver (and the command) at the data link layer.

-Furthermore, the subscribers manage the error handling e.g. re-request something after a time out is done only by the sender or other counter measurements must be fulfilled.
+In the MyTooliT protocol the subscribers manage the error handling e.g. re-request something after a timeout.
+If that is not the case, then other counter measurements must be fulfilled.

 The following figure shows the overall idea of network addressing.